GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 ### Use filters with list methods

-When writing a test for a `list` method, consider filtering the possible results Listing all resources in the test project may take a considerable amount of time.
+When writing a test for a `list` method, consider filtering the possible results.
+Listing all resources in the test project may take a considerable amount of time.
 The exact way to do this depends on the API.